hardikjp7/Wings-Nov-25/Tableau_course_QA.md

-# Informatica and Tableau Quiz - Questions and Answers

 ## Question No. 1

 You are trying to create multiple lookups in which one of them is add name in Informatica session.
-You do not want the add_name to return multiple rows for a single search:
-a) Which of the following will you use properties can you override after the declaration in the above session?
+You do not want the add\_name to return multiple rows for a single search: a) Which of the following will you use properties can you override after the declaration in the above session?

-b) which of the following
+? b) which of the folioweg

-**Options:**

-A. a) use a cached map item value for the lookup
-b) Bulk loading map
+a) use a cached map item value for the lockup; b) Bulk loading map

-B. a) Use a cached dynamic lookup
-b) Target table name
+a) Use a cached dynamic lookup; b) Target table name

-C. a) use a workflow of the single lookup field
-b) Target properties
+a) use a workflow of the single lookup field; b) Target properties

-D. a) update an empty record in the lookup to block multiple searches
-b) Target db connection
+a) update an empty record in the lookup to block multiple searches; b) Target db connection

-**Correct Answer: B** - Use a cached dynamic lookup to prevent multiple rows from being returned, and Target table name can be overridden.
+**Correct Answer:** a) **Use a cached dynamic lookup**; b) **Target table name**

 ---